rrmckinley/rrmckinley/README.md

 ### if(we)
 #### Nov 2011 to Apr 2014

-At Tagged I managed engineers and wrote software for data science, analytics, and machine learning systems to power data-driven decisions.
+At if(we) (previously named Tagged) I managed engineers and wrote software for data science, analytics, and machine learning systems to power data-driven decisions.
 I applied big data principles to analyze a dataset growing at a rate of over 1.5TB a day

 ##### Programming Languages
   * Java, Scala, Kotlin